Defining Quantum Games: Digital Games and Game Definitions

-Originating from the field of serious games is the concept of \textit{gamification} \cite{hamari2019}.
-With gamification, solving research problems that require numerous work hours at tasks like data prosessing has been partly outsourced to citizen volunteers by the use of \textit{citizen science games}.
-Citizen science is the act of having non-experts participate in a scientific study or research in the role of a researcher \cite{haklay2015, white, bonney2014, heigl2019, vohland2021}.
-In practice this means that these people are collecting, manipulating and providing valuable data to support university-level research.
-Games offer a tool for collecting such data by providing an intuitive problem-solving task directly connected to the model being researched.
-Games have been used to harness the human skill of pattern recognition in citizen science projects focussed on, for example, protein folding for finding cures for certain diseases like in \textit{Foldit}, aligning multiple DNA sequences as in \textit{Phylo} and other projects including \textit{EteRNA}, and \textit{Galaxy Zoo} with positive results \cite{foldit, phylo, eterna, galaxyzoo, curtis2014}.
-While defining the phenomenon of games is a challenge on a theoretical level, it is challenging to also keep up with the multitude of play, as discussed by Stenros \& Kultima (2018) \cite{stenros2018}.
-However, conceptual tools, such as definitions, will help us improve our understanding of the expanded field of games and play and offer valuable perspective in operationalising our research questions.
-Therefore, it is important to continue to have the discussion about defining games and especially to offer definitions for the types of games that are new and emerging.
+While defining the phenomenon of games is a challenge on a theoretical level, keeping up with the multitude of types of play is also difficult \cite{stenros2018}.
+However, conceptual tools such as definitions will help us improve our understanding of the expanded field of games and play and offer valuable perspectives in operationalising our research questions.
+Therefore, it is important to continue to have the discussion on defining games, especially to offer definitions for new and emerging types of games.
+Motivated by this, in the following section, we will pave the way to discuss the quantum physics-related elements in games.